The Thought That Counts (2020)

 Each image presented represents one individual who graduated from the University of Alberta with an MVA/MFA degree between 1972 and 2015, based on the documentation present in the University of Alberta Department of Art and Design Thesis Collection, formerly a closed stack collection of the University’s Rutherford Library.
 Following their deaccession, the collection was placed in room 1-20A, a closet within a closet, which also contained financial records and departmental Christmas decorations.
 Despite reports to the contrary, the documents have not been digitized.*

 Works are sorted chronologically by date of thesis defence, or, when the date is not known, alphabetically following the last dated defence in the year of graduation.
-Using titles of works presented as part of each final exhibition, images were generated from Google’s image search function, and chosen at random.
-In only two cases did the work being searched for appear––Janet Cardiff and Matthew Rangel.
+Using titles of works presented as part of each final exhibition, images were generated from Google’s 'Search by Image' function, and chosen at random.
+In only two cases did the work being searched for appear––Janet Cardiff and Matthew Rangel.**

 Text panels contain corresponding information derived from the text of each thesis document to aid interpretation: artist name, title, media, and date of work, and a section of each artist’s statement.
 All spelling and punctuation is presented as it appears in the original theses.